-To prevent frivolous law suits (law suits that have no merit) state legislatures around the country passed laws to prevent plaintiffs from filing medical malpractice lawsuits until they first get a letter from a medical doctor.
+To prevent frivolous lawsuits (lawsuits that have no merit) state legislatures around the country passed laws to prevent plaintiffs from filing medical malpractice lawsuits until they first get a letter from a medical doctor.
 The doctor must review the medical records related to the case to determine that the lawsuit has merit and is not frivolous.

 A plaintiff is the person who was injured by and sues the medical provider.
 A defendant is the person or hospital that gets sued.

 So, before we can file a lawsuit in Illinois, our firm must first get a letter of certification from a doctor who, after reviewing the medical records and case material, certifies that the lawsuit has merit.
-This step costs time and money, and is therefore a case expense.
+This step costs time and money and is, therefore, a case expense.
 This part is easier for law firms with extensive experience in handling medical cases.
 Because they’ve handled medical malpractice cases for so many years, they generally know long before they send the case out for certification whether it has merit.

 The Filing and Service of the Complaint, then the Answer

-With letter in hand, the next step is to draft, file and serve the complaint.
+With the letter in hand, the next step is to draft, file and serve the complaint.
 Like its name implies, a complaint is a document in which the “complaints” against the doctor, nurse, or hospital are written down and given to the defendants.
 In other words, the complaint contains a list of the rules which were broken by the defendants and the resulting injury.

 After the complaint is drafted it gets filed with the court and then a copy must be given to each defendant.
 The technical name for giving a copy of the complaint to the defendants is service.
 The lawsuit starts when the plaintiff files the complaint and gives a copy to the defendants.